Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Properties of Debris Disks and Host Stars

+Note weak 12 \micron\ excess does not significantly affect the fit to the cold component.
+Therefore, we will focus only on the cold component in the rest of this paper.
 The best fitted $T_{\rm d}$ is listed in column (6) in Table \ref{tb-dust}.
-The distribution of $T_{\rm d}$ is shown in Fig. \ref{dusthist} (b).
-Dust temperature are falling in the range of 28 to 173 K with a median value of 78 K. The dust temperatures of the disk correspond to the black body emission's peak from 30 $\micron$ to 182 $\micron$.
+The distribution of $T_{\rm d}$ is shown in Figure \ref{dusthist} (b).
+Dust temperatures are falling in the range of 27 to 194 K with a median value of 78 K. The dust temperatures of the disk correspond to the peak of blackbody emission from 26 \micron\ to 189 \micron.